dolphindb/api-java/README.md

 - CHAR type: as the CHAR type in DolphinDB is stored as a byte, we can use the BasicByte type to construct CHAR in Java API, for example 'new BasicByte((byte)'c')'.
 - SYMBOL type: the SYMBOL type in DolphinDB is stored as INT to improve the efficiency of storage and query of strings.
 Java doesn't have this data type, so Java API does not provide BasicSymbol.
 SYMBOL type can be processed directly with BasicString.
 - Temporal types: temporal data types are stored as INT or LONG in DolphinDB.
 DolphinDB provides 9 temporal data types: date, month, time, minute, second, datetime, timestamp, nanotime and nanotimestamp.
-For detailed description, please refer to [DolphinDB Temporal Type and Conversion] (https://www.dolphindb.com/help/TemporalTypeandConversion.html).
+For detailed description, please refer to [DolphinDB Temporal Type and Conversion](https://www.dolphindb.com/help/DataManipulation/TemporalObjects/TemporalTypeandConversion.html).
 Since Java also provides data types such as LocalDate, LocalTime, LocalDateTime and YearMonth, Java API provides conversion functions in the Utils class between all Java temporal types and INT or LONG.

 The following script shows the correspondence between DolphinDB temporal types and Java native temporal types: